Gregory of Nazianzus: Second Ecumenical Council and retirement to Nazianzus

 Theodosius wanted to further unify the entire empire behind the orthodox position and decided to convene a church council to resolve matters of faith and discipline.
 Gregory was of similar mind in wishing to unify Christianity.
-In the spring of 381 they convened the Second Ecumenical Council in Constantinople, which was attended by 150 Eastern bishops.
+In the spring of 381, they convened the First Council of Constantinople, which was attended by 150 Eastern bishops.
 After the death of the presiding bishop, Meletius of Antioch, Gregory was selected to lead the council.
-Hoping to reconcile the West with the East, he offered to recognize Paulinus as Patriarch of Antioch.
+Hoping to reconcile the West with the East, he offered to recognize Paulinus II as Patriarch of Antioch.
 The Egyptian and Macedonian bishops who had supported Maximus's ordination arrived late for the council.
 Once there, they refused to recognise Gregory's position as head of the church of Constantinople, arguing that his transfer from the See of Sasima was canonically illegitimate.